sudo-umair/cv-umair/README.md

-# Muhammad Umair - CV/Resume Project
+# Muhammad Umair - Professional CV/Resume

-A professional CV/Resume built using the Awesome CV LaTeX template.
-This project contains a complete LaTeX-based curriculum vitae with modular sections and a cover letter template.
+A modern, professional CV/Resume built using the Awesome CV LaTeX template.
+This project showcases a comprehensive curriculum vitae with modular sections, clean typography, and a matching cover letter template.

 ## 📋 Project Overview

-This repository contains my personal CV built using the [Awesome CV LaTeX template](https://github.com/posquit0/Awesome-CV) by Claud D. Park.
-The project is structured to maintain a professional, clean, and easily maintainable resume.
+This repository contains my professional CV built using the [Awesome CV LaTeX template](https://github.com/posquit0/Awesome-CV) by Claud D. Park.
+The project is designed with a modular architecture for easy maintenance and customization, featuring a clean, modern design optimized for both digital and print formats.

+### Key Features

+- **Modular Architecture**: Each section is in a separate `.tex` file for easy maintenance
+- **Professional Design**: Clean, modern layout with customizable color schemes
+- **Font Awesome Integration**: Professional icons for social links and sections
+- **Responsive Layout**: Optimized for both A4 and letter paper sizes
+- **Cover Letter Template**: Matching cover letter template included
+- **Cross-Platform**: Works on Windows, macOS, and Linux

 ## 🏗️ Project Structure